hackifiery/med/README.md

 ``````
 --version/-v: display the current version

-Once in the editor, type ctrl-s to save, ctrl-q to quit.
+Once in the editor, type ctrl-s to save, ctrl-x to quit.

 # Known issues